ffund/ml-sys-ops/docs/project.md

 For extra "difficulty points":

+- [ ] **Using Ray Train**: Use Ray Train to execute your training job with features like fault tolerance, checkpointing to remote object storage, etc.
 - [ ] **Scheduling hyperparameter tuning jobs**: Use Ray Tune for hyperparameter tuning, and use its advanced tuning algorithms to tune more efficiently.